 And these goals are just one of the things you must know before getting into the nitty-gritty of managing your wealth.

-What You Need to Know Before You Dive Into Managing Your Wealth
+Everything You Need to Know Before Diving Into Managing Your Wealth

 First and foremost, to manage your wealth effectively you must know why you’re managing it.
 What do you want your money to do?
 Prioritize a list of short- and long-term goals.
 This list is something you’ll probably want to manage activity, just like you will your wealth — more on that later.